kamil-poncyliusz/twcartography/README.md

 5. Tweak some settings under "Settings" tab to customize the map.

 6. Done!
 Save the map using context menu and use it however You want.

+Tips:

+- Right-click on a mark group color to change it to a random color.

 ### Publishing generated map